 5) First 24 hours plan (calm, safe steps)

-If your cat is otherwise bright—no severe lethargy, no repeated vomiting, no blood, and drinking at least some water—this plan helps you stabilize things while you monitor.
+If your cat is otherwise bright, not severely lethargic, not vomiting repeatedly, has no blood in the stool, and is drinking at least some water, this plan can help you stabilize things while you watch.
 If any red flags show up, skip straight to Section 8.

-- ✅ Note the time diarrhea started and how many episodes today.
+- ✅ Note when the diarrhea started and how many episodes happened today.

-- ✅ Offer fresh water and keep it accessible (multiple bowls if needed).
+- ✅ Offer fresh water and keep it easy to access.

 - ✅ Stop rich treats and table scraps immediately.

-- ✅ Scoop often so you can track stool changes.
+- ✅ Scoop often so you can track changes.

 - ✅ Watch energy, appetite, urination, and hydration signs.

-- ✅ If diarrhea worsens or doesn’t improve within ~24 hours, call your vet.
+- ✅ If diarrhea worsens or does not improve within about 24 hours, call your vet.

 Diarrhea pulls water out of the body.
-Hydration is the priority even when the litter box is the loudest problem.
-Offer clean water.
-If your cat likes fountains, keep it fresh.
-If your cat prefers still bowls, use a wide bowl and refill often.
+That means hydration matters even when the litter box is the loudest problem.
+Offer clean water and make it easy to reach.

-Quick hydration clues: is your cat drinking at least a little?
-Are they still peeing?
-Are their gums moist (not tacky)?
-If your cat seems weak, won’t drink, or stops urinating normally, move to red flags.
+Simple hydration clues: is your cat drinking at least a little, still peeing, and do the gums seem moist rather than sticky?
+If your cat seems weak, refuses water, or stops urinating normally, move to red flags.

-5.2) Don’t “fix” diarrhea by changing ten things at once
+5.2) Do not change ten things at once

 5.3) Keep the litter box easy to read

-- Scoop more often so you can track frequency.
+- Scoop more often so frequency is easier to track.

-- If you have multiple cats, consider temporarily separating boxes so you know who is having diarrhea.
+- If you have multiple cats, separate boxes if possible so you know who is affected.

-- If accidents happen, clean with an enzyme cleaner to reduce repeat spots.
+- If accidents happen, use an enzyme cleaner to reduce repeat spots.

-If your setup needs a practical tune-up: The Science of Litter Box Placement.
+If your setup needs a tune-up: The Science of Litter Box Placement.

-If your adult cat is bright and stable, you can monitor mild diarrhea for about 24 hours.
-If it’s not improving, if it becomes watery and frequent, or if new symptoms show up, you call your vet.
-For kittens and seniors, you call sooner—because dehydration hits them harder.
+If your adult cat is bright and stable, you may be able to monitor mild diarrhea for about 24 hours.
+If it is not improving, becomes watery and frequent, or new symptoms show up, call your vet.
+For kittens and seniors, call sooner because dehydration hits them harder.

 6) What to feed (and what to avoid)

-The best food choice during diarrhea is the one that’s gentle, consistent, and tolerated.
-The worst move is switching foods repeatedly in a panic.
+The best food choice during diarrhea is the one that stays gentle, consistent, and tolerated.
+The worst move is repeated panic-switching.
 If your cat is eating, keep meals small and steady.

-- Small, frequent meals of your cat’s usual food (if tolerated)
+- Small, frequent meals of your cat’s usual tolerated food

-- Slow, gradual changes only—unless your vet instructs otherwise
+- Slow changes only, unless your vet says otherwise

 - New treats and table scraps